Linguistic relativity: Benjamin Lee Whorf

-More than any linguist, Benjamin Lee Whorf has become associated with what he called the "linguistic relativity principle".
+More than any linguist, Benjamin Lee Whorf has become associated with what he termed the "linguistic relativity principle".
 Studying Native American languages, he attempted to account for the ways in which grammatical systems and language-use differences affected perception.
 Whorf's opinions regarding the nature of the relation between language and thought remain under contention.
-However, a version of theory holds some "merit," for example, "different words mean different things in different languages; not every word in every language has a one-to-one exact translation in a different language" Critics such as Lenneberg,.
-Black, and Pinker attribute to Whorf a strong linguistic determinism, while Lucy, Silverstein and Levinson point to Whorf's explicit rejections of determinism, and where he contends that translation and commensuration are possible.
+However, a version of theory holds some "merit", for example, "different words mean different things in different languages; not every word in every language has a one-to-one exact translation in a different language" Critics such as Lenneberg, Black, and Pinker attribute to Whorf a strong linguistic determinism, while Lucy, Silverstein and Levinson point to Whorf's explicit rejections of determinism, and where he contends that translation and commensuration are possible.

-Detractors such as Lenneberg, Chomsky and Pinker criticized him for insufficient clarity in his description of how language influences thought, and for not proving his conjectures.
-Most of his arguments were in the form of anecdotes and speculations that served as attempts to show how "exotic" grammatical traits were connected to what were apparently equally exotic worlds of thought.
+Detractors such as Lenneberg, Chomsky and Pinker criticized him for insufficient clarity of his description of how language influences thought, and for not proving his conjectures.
+Most of his arguments were in the form of anecdotes and speculations that served as attempts to show how "exotic" grammatical traits were associated with what were apparently equally exotic worlds of thought.
 In Whorf's words: